1. Cloud CLI (snctl)

 Note

-With the namespace option, you need to use the organization id, not the descriptive organization name.
+With the organization option, you need to use the organization id, not the descriptive organization name.
 To find the organization id, see Cloud Organization ID.

 Sign in to an organization